mikependon/RepoDB.NET/pages/operations/executequery.md

 ## ExecuteQuery

 This method is used to execute a raw-SQL directly towards the database.
-It returns an `IEnumerable<T>` of objects.
+It returns an `IEnumerable<T>` object.
 This method supports all types of RDMBS data providers.
 The only requirement is that, user needs to provide the raw-SQL itself.

-> In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 #### Installation